pyrochlore/obsidian-tracker/README.md

 - Allow using a relative date value in `initMonth` in the month view

 Version 1.10.6
-- Fix the coloring for missing data in the month view
+- Fixed the coloring for missing data in the month view

 ## !!!
 Breaking Changes !!!